 This area below the battery is roughly where a map in Harrison’s book shows he landed, although on the eastern edge of it.
 Davis’s account confirms that this area was indeed not the planned landing area, which he says was in fact about half a mile further west.
 So where did Davis and his men come ashore, and where exactly should they have come ashore?
 Two recently discovered documents have the answers.

 The first document, a British war diary, records two 6-figure map references for actual landing spots.
-War diaries are not infallible, but, if correct, these give us locations 100 metres wide, no more, no less.
+War diaries are not infallible, but, even if correct, these give us locations 100 metres wide, no more, no less, and so are unlikely to map exactly onto the width of the actual positions.
 We are told that 1 and 2 Troops, the assault troops, landed south-west of the battery, while the mortar troop and 3 Troop landed about half a mile further west, in the area Davis says was the correct one.

 No mention is made of a rogue landing craft (i.e. Harrison’s) landing just south-east of the battery.
 Further east still, the men of a ditched glider had swum ashore and were sheltering in the cliffs [story].
 They made no mention of seeing or encountering the SAS, so it seems Harrison’s claimed landing spot indeed remains the furthest east.

 The fact that Harrison’s men and Davis’ men did not encounter each other while landing does not necessarily mean that they landed in very different places.
 Harrison’s boat may have landed in roughly the same place, but later, because it had stopped to rescue some glider men from the sea, while Davis’ boat had not.